 Special Events

-Planning a special event is exciting, and we’re here to help you keep it safe.
-Whether you’re hosting a festival, running a food booth, or managing an animal exhibit, this guide walks you through everything you need to know.
+Planning a special event is exciting, and we are here to help you ensure it runs safely.
+Whether you are hosting a festival, running a food booth, or managing an animal exhibit, this guide walks you through everything you need to know.
 Let’s work together to protect your guests and make your event a success.

 A special event is any event that occurs outside of the normal scope of an organization’s regular activities and lasts less than two weeks per year (i.e., One day per month or over a two-week duration a year for fairs, etc.).